International Studies is an interdisciplinary major that provides students with an understanding of the driving forces at work in the world today.

 - HST 367 Gender in the Islamic World

 - HST 368 Women in the Med.
 World

 - HST 389 Modern China

 - HST 472 Jihad

 - SOC 306 Development and Globalization

 ***Students may substitute DCC 210, 215, 220, 310, or 315 for any of these electives.
 Any other course broadly pertaining to international studies may be substituted for these electives with the consent of the DIS.
 Students interested in pursuing a thematic track in international studies should select courses in consultation with his or her advisor.

 INS majors are required to spend time abroad during their studies at SUNY Brockport.
-Acceptable experiences include study abroad, Eurosim participation, faculty-supervised trips, or international internships.
+Acceptable experiences include study abroad, Eurosim participation, faculty-supervised trips, or international internships, or other activities carrying at least three course credits.
 Upon returning, students will submit a brief report to the Director of International Studies detailing their experience.

 Majors are required to demonstrate an intermediate level mastery of any foreign language offered at Brockport.
 Students may either successfully complete an appropriate qualifying exam or complete the language through the 212 level.